 We are The Wren Choir as the Chapel is the first building of Christopher Wren, consecrated in 1665, known in shorthand as "The Wren Chapel".

-Recent post-rehearsal Wren Choir pub trips have been to the Hopbine on Fair Street.
+Recent post-rehearsal Wren Choir pub trips have been to the Hopbine and Barley Ear on Fair Street.
 Various choir members have been very impressed with the quality of the food and drink, especially the excellent choice of real ales on offer.
 We were particularly impressed with the friendly and helpful service we got when about twenty of us turned up after the Easter Service all wanting food and drink.
 Sadly, we note this public house is currently closed.